-- 6. a.
-When multiple family or household members are employed by the District, one (1) family plan will be offered to members hired for the 2010-2011 or subsequent school years, with no opportunity for compensation as outlined in section four (4).
-Multiple family or household members may not participate in both the HSA and receive compensation as a result of the refusal of a health plan. - b.
+- a.
+Employee contributions may be made in a lump sum deduction or through pre-tax bi-weekly payroll deduction, as permitted by law and at the employee's discretion.
+Payroll deduction changes may be made effective for the first payroll in January and the first payroll in July. - b.
+The employee shall be responsible for monthly bank fees associated with the HSA; the Committee shall be responsible for other administrative fees. - 3.
+Family Plan or Individual Plan Dental Insurance, as appropriate, that is substantially similar to that in existence on September 1, 2009. - 4.
+A stipend in the amount of \$2,500 will be offered once during the twelve months following the date of ratification, in accord with the execution date specified in Article 30, for those members who leave the District's family plan health insurance for at least twelve consecutive months.
+Those members who take advantage of this offer may not return to the District's family health plan for the duration of this contract agreement unless they experience a loss of coverage and cannot obtain coverage elsewhere.
+Payment in the amount of \$2,500 shall be made at the end of the twelve-month period. - 5.
+When multiple family or household members are employed by the District, one (1) family plan will be offered with no opportunity for compensation as outlined in section four (4).
+Multiple family or household members may not participate in both the HSA and receive compensation as a result of the refusal of a health plan. - 6.
 Health and/or dental benefits shall not be offered to members of the bargaining unit hired to less than a one-half (.5 FTE) position.
 For those members hired for the 2010-2011 and subsequent years to a one-half (.5 FTE) or greater position, health and/or dental premiums shall be pro-rated (e.g. .6 FTE shall pay 40% of premium); in no case shall the members' contribution be less than the agreed-to full-time member co-share contribution.
-The payment for refusing health care coverage and the Committee's contribution to the HSA shall also be pro-rated for employees holding less than a full-time position. - 7.
-Bargaining unit members shall, before undergoing elective and/or non-emergency surgery, obtain a second opinion. - D. Educators on unpaid leaves may continue to purchase the group plans at their own expense.

-- E. Any educator eligible to retire under the Employees' Retirement System of Rhode Island (ERSRI) may elect an early retirement plan as described in Appendix C. Effective July 1, 2014, the plans detailed in Appendix C, Sections A and B, shall no longer be available. - F. The Chariho Regional School District shall maintain a qualified Section 125 Plan to include, but not be limited to, health, dental, and dependent care. - G. Individuals retiring during the term of this contract hereby acknowledge and agree to be bound by future negotiations/changes related to health coverage contained herein. - H. A Member Wellness Committee, consisting of three (3) members appointed by the Superintendent and three (3) members appointed by the NEA Chariho President, shall be formed within thirty (30) days of the ratification of this Agreement.
-It shall develop specific recommendations, based on current research, to improve member wellness and reduce member claims.
-The Committee shall report to the Committee by September 30, 2013.
+The payment for refusing health care coverage shall be pro-rated for employees holding less than a full-time position. - 7.
+Bargaining unit members shall, before undergoing elective and/or non-emergency surgery, obtain a second opinion. - D. Educators on unpaid leaves may continue to purchase the group plans at their own expense. - E. Any educator eligible to retire under the Employees' Retirement System of Rhode Island (ERSRI) may elect an early retirement plan as described in Appendix C. - F. The Chariho Regional School District shall maintain a qualified Section 125 Plan to include, but not be limited to, health, dental, and dependent care. - G. Individuals retiring during the term of this contract hereby acknowledge and agree to be bound by future negotiations/changes related to health coverage contained herein. - H. If, over the term of this 2018-2021 agreement, health insurance working rates increase by 20% from the rate in effect on January 1, 2018, the parties shall meet within thirty (30) days of official working rate notification to engage in negotiations with the goal of identifying mutually agreeable strategies to reduce and/or control health care costs.

-ARTICLE 23 DUES DEDUCTION
+ARTICLE 22 DUES DEDUCTION